Peak Downs Mine

 Peak Downs Mine is a large open cut coking coal mine in Queensland located 31 km SSE of Moranbah.
 Peak Downs is one of seven mines in Bowen Basin owned by BHP Mitsubishi Alliance, Australia's largest coal miner and exporter.
 Production at Peak Downs started in 1972.
+By 2022 it was producing 37 million tonnes of coal per year.